-Your question is well timed.
-I just learned of the exciting results of a seven-year study funded by the National Institutes of Health of the use of turkey tail mushroom (Trametes versicolor) to boost immunity in women who had been treated for breast cancer.
-(The mushroom’s name comes from its unique shape and colors, which make it resemble a wild turkey’s tail.)
-Researchers at the University of Minnesota and Bastyr University conducted the study in women with stages I-III breast cancer who had completed radiation therapy or chemotherapy.
-Results showed that immune function was enhanced in the women who took daily doses of turkey tail in pill form.
-(The actual product used in the study was Host Defense Turkey Tail mushroom from Fungi Perfecti.)
+A number of studies suggest that turkey tail mushroom (Trametes versicolor) shows promise as a complementary treatment for people with cancer.
+In 2012, a small phase I clinical trial looked at the effects of turkey tail mushrooms on nine women with stages I-III breast cancer who had completed radiation therapy or chemotherapy.
+Results showed that immune function was enhanced in those who took daily doses of turkey tail in pill form.
+(The actual product used in the study was Host Defense Turkey Tail from Fungi Perfecti.)
 The researchers reported that the improved immune response was dose dependent and that none of the subjects suffered any adverse effects.
-The findings were reported in November, 2010, at the International Conference of the Society of Integrative Oncology in New York.

 Andrew Weil, M.D.

 National Cancer Institute, “Medicinal Mushrooms,” July 14, 2021. https://www.cancer.gov/about-cancer/treatment/cam/hp/mushrooms-pdq#_7